macespinoza/cdap-clients/cdap-authentication-clients/ruby/README.md

 ## Usage

- To use the Authentication Client Ruby API, include this gem in your Gemfile:
+ To use the CDAP Authentication Client Ruby API, include this gem in your Gemfile:

  ```
  gem 'cdap-authentication-client'